Global-Group-Consulting/main-backend/README.md

       calculate the commissions for the agent based on the user's new deposit.
     - If the user is an agent, trigger `agent_commissions_reinvest` which will reinvest the commissions of the previous month

-// TODO:: Connect commissions with various events like recapitalizations and others.

-// Create frontend request dialog for commissions